Goal: Value Nature

 The Alliance to End Plastic Waste aims to find solutions by bringing together people and organizations from across the value chain.
 Among these are 11 of our members: BASF, Clariant, The Dow Chemical Company, ExxonMobil, Henkel, Milliken & Company, Mitsui Chemical, P&G, SABIC, Sasol, Shell and Veolia.

 The Ellen MacArthur Foundation’s Global Commitment for a New Plastic Economy aims to eliminate problematic or unnecessary plastic packaging and ensure 100 percent of plastic packaging can be easily and safely reused, recycled or composted by 2025.
-Member companies The Clorox Company, Colgate-Palmolive, Indorama, Henkel, L’Oréal, RB, SC Johnson, Unilever and Veolia are among more than 400 signatories who have already made the pledge to eradicate plastic pollution at its source.
+Member companies The Clorox Company, Colgate-Palmolive, Indorama, Henkel, L’Oréal, Reckitt, SC Johnson, Unilever and Veolia are among more than 400 signatories who have already made the pledge to eradicate plastic pollution at its source.